-Unfortunately, male cannabis plants aren't often given the credit they deserve.
-Here's how to spot a male plant and what to do with the herb.
+Male cannabis plants aren't given the credit they deserve.
+Here's how to spot a male plant and what to do with its flowers.

 The cannabis plant is unique for many reasons.
-One primary reason is that it creates chemical compounds called cannabinoids, which produce the herb’s psychoactive and therapeutic effects.
+One being that it creates chemical compounds called cannabinoids, which produce the herb’s psychoactive and therapeutic effects.

-Another major reason is that the plant has two distinct sexes.
+Another primary reason is that the plant has two distinct sexes.
 Cannabis plants can be either male or female, a rarity in the plant world.

-When most consumers pick up some bud from a dispensary or a coffee shop, they are getting a dried bud from a female cannabis flower.
-Unfertilized female cannabis flowers produce the most cannabinoid-containing resin, which contains the coveted psychoactive THC.
+When most consumers pick up some bud from a dispensary, they get a dried bud from a female cannabis flower.
+Unfertilized female cannabis flowers produce the most cannabinoid-containing resin, which contains the coveted psychoactive cannabinoid THC.

 Unfortunately, male plants just don’t stack up on that front.
-However, a high-potency male or a male with other desirable characteristics will make for an excellent father plant when breeding new strains.
+However, a high-potency male or a male with other desirable characteristics will make for an excellent father plant when breeding new strains (like gorilla cookies).

 Early in the vegetative growth phase, cannabis plants produce small preflowers.
 These preflowers help growers determine the sex of a plant before any accidental pollination can occur, which would lower the quality of the crop.